JuliaMath/OverflowContexts.jl/README.md

 ## Module Default Macros

 If you are writing a module and desire to set the default type of arithemtic for the module, place e.g., `@default_unchecked`, `@default_checked`, `@default_saturating` at the top of the module.
-This macro defines module-local copies of all of the supported arithemtic operators and methods, mapping them to the appropriate `checked_` or `saturating_` methods.
+This macro defines module-local copies of all of the supported arithemtic operators and methods, mapping them to the appropriate `unchecked`, `checked_`, or `saturating_` methods.
 The defaults do not affect anything inside the expression/block-level macros.
 These defaults may also be used on the REPL to switch between modes, although keep in mind that it will also cause previous methods defined on the REPL (in the `Main` module) to be recompiled with the new default.
 ```julia
 module Foo
     using OverflowContexts